alogblog/AutoAutoAnswer/README.md

 - Can turn on the **speakphone** when auto answering.
 - Can use auto answering only when connected to **Bluetooth headset**.
 - Can select not to auto answer **if in call**.
+- Can **automize those features** on Tasker or Locale apps by using a plugin.

 ##Authors